paperfiddle/SMART-WordPress-Grid/doc/npm.md

 This porject uses Node.js for these tasks:

-* Babel - Transpiles and minifies modern Javascript
+* Babel - Transpile and minify modern Javascript
-* Sass - Compiles `.scss` to `.css`, adds vendor prefixes, minifies
+* Sass - Compile `.scss` to `.css`, add vendor prefixes, minify
-* Copy - Moves unporcessed files into the `/dist` directory
+* Copy - Move unporcessed files into the `/dist` directory

 ## Start